Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-\end{enumerate} \end{cor} The statement that the limit set of an sGDS is Minkowski measurable if and only if it is non-lattice cannot be carried over to general cGDS as we have already seen in \cref{conformalMinkowski}.
-Below, we will see that this dichotomy already fails to hold for the subclass of piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS, where $\alpha\in(0,1]$ and $\mathcal C^{1+\alpha}$ denotes the class of real-valued functions which are differentiable with $\alpha$-H\"older continuous derivative.
-However, here there is a dichotomy for the fractal curvature measures.
-That is, the fractal curvature measures of such an image exist if and only if the underlying system is non-lattice.
-This is stated in the next theorem, where we moreover provide a relationship between the (average) fractal curvature measures of the limit set of the sGDS and of its piecewise $\mathcal C^{1+\alpha}$-diffeomorphic image.
-The analogue statements of \cref{thm:imafcm}\ref{imafcm_average} and \ref{imafcm_nonlattice} have been obtained in \cite{Uta} for conformal $\mathcal{C}^{1+\alpha}$-diffeomorphic images of self-similar sets in higher dimensional ambient spaces.
+An interesting subclass of limit sets of cGDS is the class of piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS, where $\alpha\in(0,1]$ and $\mathcal C^{1+\alpha}$ denotes the class of real-valued functions which are differentiable with $\alpha$-H\"older continuous derivative.
+A nice relationship between the (average) local Minkowski content and the (average) local fractal Euler characteristic of the limit set of the sGDS and of its piecewise $\mathcal C^{1+\alpha}$-diffeomorphic image is provided in the next theorem.
+The analogue statements of Thm.~\ref{thm:imafcm}\ref{imafcm_average} and \ref{imafcm_nonlattice} have been obtained in \cite{Uta} for conformal $\mathcal{C}^{1+\alpha}$-diffeomorphic images of self-similar sets in higher dimensional ambient spaces.